searchspring/snap/docs/SNAP_TRACKING.md

 ## Events invoked outside of the integration code

+> [!NOTE]
-**Note**: if using Shopify and you have installed Searchspring's Shopify Pixel Tracking extension, the following events will be tracked by the extension and integrating these events is not required.
+> If using Shopify and you have installed Searchspring's Shopify Pixel Tracking extension, the following events will be tracked by the extension and integrating these events is not required.

 Some reports rely on beacon data that is tracked outside of the main integration code.
 To ensure accurate reporting, these tracking events should be implemented on the relevant pages.
 Note that these tracking methods require the `bundle.js` script to be present on any page where they are used.